revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/08-EventEmitters.md

 <summary> <b>Show Answer</b></summary>
 <blockquote>

- When passing data from Parent to Child component, you can use the `@Input` decorator in the Child component.
-When passing data from Child to Parent component, you can use the `@Output` decorator in the Child component.
+ When passing data from the Parent to Child component, you can use the `@Input` decorator in the Child component.
+When passing data from the Child to the Parent component, you can use the `@Output` decorator in the Child component.

 </blockquote>
 </details>